A theory for generalized morphisms and beyond: Galois correspondences

-However, $\operatorname{GGr}_{T}(\mathbb{R}/{{\mathbb{R}}^{G}})=\operatorname{Aut}_{T}(\mathbb{R})=T$ has an infinite number of subgroups, so
+However, $\operatorname{GGr}_{T}(\mathbb{R}/{{\mathbb{R}}^{T}})(=\operatorname{GGr}_{T}(\mathbb{R}/\emptyset)=\operatorname{Aut}_{T}(\mathbb{R})=T)$ has an infinite number of subgroups, so

-\end{example} The above example shows that the number of all intermediate (quasi-)$T$-spaces of a Galois $T$-extension may be strictly smaller than that of all subgroups of the corresponding Galois $T$-group.
+\end{example} The preceding example shows that the number of all intermediate (quasi-)$T$-spaces of a Galois $T$-extension may be strictly smaller than that of all subgroups of the corresponding Galois $T$-group.
 The converse is also possible, as shown below. \begin{example} Let $T=\{$Id$\}$.
-Then $T$ is an operator semigroup on any set $D$, and any subset of $D$ is a $T$-space.
-Obviously any map from $D$ to $D$ belongs to $\operatorname{End}_{T}(D)$, and so any bijective map from $D$ to $D$ belongs to $\operatorname{Aut}_{T}(D)$.
+Then $T$ is an operator semigroup on any set $D$ and any subset of $D$ is a $T$-space.
+Obviously any map from $D$ to $D$ belongs to $\operatorname{End}_{T}(D)$, and so any bijective map from $D$ to $D$ lies in $\operatorname{Aut}_{T}(D)$.